The Road to Newarre

 On their own these key similarities might just be coincidental since Kvothe might have simply stolen another locksmith's ideas for his own secret chest building program but then we come to the third lock, the 'lock which cannot be seen'.

 Now that is not much to go on, one single line, but might I suggest that a magic word (like Edro) could well be the invisible key needed to open an invisible lock.
 Perhaps the Loeclos box requires naming to open it?
-If a magic word opens a magic lock then that might make the Lockless box itself to be the third and final lock and whatever cleverness opens that will likewise be our mystery third key.
-That all fits together quite well but I do fail to see what possible help that final mystery item would be to the life of Kote the innkeeper, unless whatever ancient item of importance that original box itself contains could be used to heal whatever alement you may may have.
+If a magic word opens a magic lock then that might make the Lockless box itself to be the third and final lock and so whatever cleverness opens that puzzle will likewise be our own mystery third key here.
+That all fits together quite well but I do fail to see what possible help that final mystery item could be to the life of Kote the innkeeper, unless whatever the ancient item of importance that the original box itself contains could be used to magically heal whatever alement Kote may may have.

-The most popular theory I hear is that the thrice locked chest actually contains somebody's true name just like the black iron box in Hespe's story of Jax and the Moon does and Names do seems like a good path to follow here since Names are Important.
+The most popular theory around is that the thrice locked chest actually contains somebody's true name just like the black iron box in Hespe's story of Jax and the Moon does and Names do seems like a good path to follow here since Names are Important.

-Firstly we should consider if a living beings Name might still be considered as alive which raises the question 'Is this chest actually a naming prison?'
-If you can't break in to it, then it goes without saying that you couldn't break out of it either.
+Firstly we should consider if a living beings Name might still be considered as alive.
+Ludis did not die when Jax stole part of her name and he could feel the vibration of the piece he did steal fluttering like a moth in the darkness.
+This raises the question 'Is this specially created chest actually a naming prison?'
+I mean, if you can't break in to it, then it goes without saying that you couldn't break out of it either.
 What if this box also contains a piece of the moons true name?
-Still fluttering like a moth in the darkness.
-What if contains a piece of Cinder's true name?? that might explain the joke about it knocking back but I can't see anyone ever wanting to release that particular name after going to all the trouble of imprisoning there it in the first place.
+What if it contains a piece of Cinder's true name?? that might explain the joke about it knocking back but I can't see anyone ever wanting to release that particular name after going to all the trouble of imprisoning there it in the first place.

-Kvothe built this lockbox himself for his own secret reasons and everything about it screams high security of a level that makes the stealing of it to be nigh impossible and the opening it even less likely, a task far beyond the ability of most everyone, himself included.
-If anyone was to ever come looking for this missing Name then they would have to be a very powerful person indeed to succeed in their quest, moreso than Bast is and the very fact it has been built to be as inaccessible as he can possibly make it implies that Kote genuinely believed that there was a chance someday, somebody might well try do just that.
+Kvothe built this 3lockbox himself for his own secret reasons and everything about it screams high security of a level that makes the stealing of it to be nigh impossible and the opening it even less likely, a task far beyond the ability of most everyone, himself included.
+If anyone was to ever come looking for this potential missing Name then they would have to be a very powerful person indeed to succeed in their quest, or perhaps they could bring some very powerful friends along to to help.
+That it has been designed to be as inaccessible as he can possibly make it implies that Kote genuinely believed that there was a better than average probability that someday, somebody or somebodies might well come along and try do just that.

-That Kote wants to open his own chest himself at the end of book two suggests that he believes whatever is hidden inside will make him feel better about himself.
-If it's that personal to him then perhaps it is his own true name trapped inside, or a part of it at least, just a couple of letters worth, and that is probably the most likely answer to 'Whats in the box'.
-He changed his name and buried his past away never again to see the light of day.
-That was deemed sensible precautions when he first went into hiding and the bringing up of old memories has awakened within him a desire to be his old self once more, with his name and his power restored, just as Bast has been hoping he would do all along.
+That Kote wants to open his own chest himself at the end of book two suggests that he believes whatever is hidden inside will somehow make him feel better about his life.
+If it's contents are that personal to him then perhaps it is his own true name trapped inside, or a part of it at least, just a couple of letters worth, and that is probably the most likely answer to 'Whats in the box'.
+He changed his name and buried his power away never again to see the light of day.
+That was deemed a sensible and probably necessary precaution at the time, back when he first went into hiding, but the bringing up of old memories has awakened within him a desire to be his old self once more, with his name and his power restored, just as Bast has been hoping he would do all along.
 If such a thing were possible, that Kote can become Kvothe again simply by releasing his old name back into his body then perhaps we might get an ending to his chronicle less tragic than was previously promised.
-Thats a nice answer which ticks all the boxes and so thats what I hope is going to be the correct answer.
+Thats a nice answer which ticks all the boxes and so thats what I hope is going to be the correct answer come book 3

 The Lock ~ Sleeping Bear